- May 13, 2025

 Can both strategies be used together?

 Yes, many organizations understand Data Fabric as a centralized means to achieve consistency, while applying Mesh principles within specific domains for agility.
+This hybrid approach is often evaluated in a data mesh vs data fabric cost analysis.

 Is Data Mesh more suitable for real-time data access?